elstepherino/InvernessPark.Utilities.NMEA/README.md

 * VTG : _Track made good and ground speed_

 `DefaultNmeaHandler` implements the contract by invoking the event handler `LogNmeaMessage` each time a supported NMEA sentence is successfully parsed.

->     using InvernessPark.Utilities.NMEA;
+>     using Invernesspark.Utilities.NMEA;
+>
+>     ...
+>
 >     // ...
 Create an object to handle parsed NMEA messages
 >     DefaultNmeaHandler nmeaHandler = new DefaultNmeaHandler() ;
 >     nmeaHandler.LogNmeaMessage += str => {
 >         Console.WriteLine("Received: {0}", str ) ;